Law Firm Website Errors That Cost You Clients

 Error 3 — There Is No Clear Call to Action

 Visitors need clear direction on what to do next.
-Furthermore, sites that bury contact information or present no clear next step lose prospects at the exact moment they decide to act.
-Your phone number must furthermore appear visibly on every single page.
-Additionally, a contact form must reach the visitor without scrolling.
-Consequently, every practice area page must end with a direct, specific invitation to call or schedule a consultation.
-Furthermore, vague language like “feel free to reach out” does not convert — direct language does.
-Every element of your conversion path deserves the scrutiny covered in Law Firm Website Conversion Rate Optimization.
+Sites that bury contact information or present no clear next step lose prospects at the exact moment they decide to act.
+Your phone number must appear visibly on every page.
+A contact form must reach the visitor without scrolling.
+Every practice area page must end with a direct, specific invitation to call or schedule a consultation.

 The fix: Add your phone number to the header of every page.
 Make it click-to-call on mobile.